-During his time as program director, Dr. Holland oversaw a time of change and growth.
-The program added a concentration in Management Information Systems in 2004, an accounting option in 2008, and expanded its MBA program to Bellevue in 2009.
+During his time as director, Dr. Holland oversaw much change and growth.
+The program added a concentration in Management Information Systems in 2004, an accounting option in 2008 and expanded its MBA program to Bellevue in 2009.

 He also expanded the program’s reach into the regional business community and brought on local business leaders to help advise the program.
 Dr. Holland created the Business Program Advisory Council in 2004 and launched the Business Development Center in 2006.

 The MBA program was the first UW Bothell program to be nationally ranked.

 The national reputation of the program started to grow quickly under Dr. Holland.
 By 2009, the MBA program was nationally ranked for the first time by Business Week.
 It was also the first UW Bothell program in any department to gain a national ranking.